HRMT70002

 To achieve the critical performance, students will have demonstrated the ability to:

-5. Design a base pay structure from given data.
+4. Design a base pay structure from given data and identify the various methods of establishing base pay.

-6. Describe the various terms associated with pay policy including regression, r squared, compa-ratio, intergrade differentials, compensating differential, red-circling, green- circling, pay range and pay philosophy.
+5. Describe the terms associated with pay policy including regression, compa-ratio, intergrade differentials, compensating differential, pay range and pay philosophy.

 Evaluation Plan